Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 If someone leaves you a message while you’re away, Drift automatically converts that message to an email and sends it your inbox.
 That way, you don’t risk missing out on potentially important conversations when you’re offline.

-Yes, in a perfect world you’d always have someone online running live chat.
+Yes, in a perfect world you’d always have someone online running chat app.
 But since that isn’t a reality for most of us, setting offline hours is the best way to let people know you’re still listening.

 4) Show your face.